frconor-ebook/meditations/_posts/2025-04-15-palm-sunday.md

 Today we begin Holy Week, which is the most important week liturgically of the whole year because we celebrate the central events of our salvation.
 The Church calls us to live this period, or to relive it, accompanying Our Lord in the scenes that the liturgy places before our eyes.

 These are very good days and hours to enter into the Gospel scenes, do our prayer in these scenes.
-St. Josemaría used to say: I ask God for the grace that we may all be more deeply amazed as we contemplate these mysteries."
+St. Josemaría used to say: "I ask God for the grace that we may all be more deeply amazed as we contemplate these mysteries."

 Every year there are new graces for us to see new aspects, discover new lights.
 We see Our Lord\'s triumphal entrance into Jerusalem and it\'s easy to walk alongside Our Lord on His frequent comings and goings from Bethany to Jerusalem and Jerusalem to Bethany.